Niue Luxury Itinerary: 14 Days

 Departure Day – Check Out of Your Accommodation and Depart Niue

 Your time in paradise might be coming to an end, but you still have time to enjoy a coffee or a fresh-fruit smoothie at one of Alofi’s cafes before checking in for your flight.
-We recommend checking in your bags in the morning then coming back to the airport later, as explained in Leaving Niue: The Niue Airport Departure Process.
+We recommend checking in your bags in the morning and then coming back to the airport later, as explained in Leaving Niue: The Niue Airport Departure Process.

 Author